West Virginia - Sectoral Privacy Overview

 W.V.
 Code §46A-6F-410 requires that a telemarketer promptly disclose, in a clear and conspicuous manner:

 - the purpose of the call is to sell consumer goods or services; and

 - the nature of the goods or services offered for sale.

 If goods or services are requested by a consumer, before the consumer pays the telemarketer must disclose the quantity, price, and all material aspects of the transaction detailed in W.V.
 Code §46A-6F-401(b)(1) to (7).
 In regard to sales made, W.V.
-Code §46A-6F-402 requires that telemarketers have an accepting returns or canceling services policy in place.
+Code §46A-6F-402 requires that telemarketers have an accepting returns or cancelling services policy in place.
 The policy at a minimum must allow for at least seven days from the date of delivery the consumer the ability to seek a refund in cash or issuing credit for the purpose.
 The policy must be disclosed to the consumer orally or via writing.
 Failing to comply with these sections is considered an unfair deceptive act or practice.

 A violation by any telemarketer entitles an individual to initiate an action for monetary damages or equitable relief through an injection.
 Such monetary damages allowed include actual damages suffered and statutory damages of not less than $100 and no more than $1,000 (W.V.
 Code §46A-6F-701(a)).
 In addition to allowable monetary damages, any sale or lease of consumer goods or services in connection with the violation is void, and the consumer is not required to pay any principal or finance charges.
 In the instance that the consumer has paid part or all of the cost of goods or services, they are entitled to recover such payments (W.V.
 Code §46A-6F-701(b)).